flybotix/highfrequencyrobots/README.md

 ## The Codex: an enumerated array
 (WIP)
 This project is based upon two simple principles:
 1. A piece of data in an array actually has two pieces of information: the data value, and the position of the data in the array.
+If a piece of data does not exist at a particular position in an array, it is NULL - which also tells us something about that data.
 2. We'd rather see compiler errors instead of weird data when the robot is running.
 Compiler errors are easy to debug and fix.
 Weird data is not.

 Enumerations in Java are just that: a compile-time reference of objects in a static array.
 To get the position of the enumeration in the array, we call enum.ordinal().
 To get the static information of the enumeration, we can call name(), toString(), or any other implemented method.
 Enumerations can even implement interfaces, making them (effectively) static lambdas.
 The HFR project expects a Codex's enumeration to be available at compile time on all "sides" of a comms link.